 The Company is obligated under non-cancelable operating leases, primarily for manufacturing equipment, buildings and office equipment.
-Leases for buildings occupied by IEC's businesses expire as follows: Celmet in July 2014 and SCB primarily in September 2018.
+Leases for buildings occupied by IEC expire in September 2018.
 These operating leases generally contain renewal options and require the Company to pay executory costs such as taxes, insurance and maintenance.